tera-private-mods/fps-utils/README.md

 ## How to use.
   * Put the script folder "fps-utils" into the `mods` folder.
   * Log the game using the proxy.
-  * To get access to the built-in GUI type `!fps g` into the chat.
+  * To get access to the built-in GUI type `/!fps g` into the chat.

 ## Capability.
   * Should work on any proxy.
+(Tera-Proxy & Tera-Toolbox, *as long as they're up-to-date*)
   * No dependencies.

 ## List of commands can be found in [this Wiki](https://github.com/Risenio/fps-utils/wiki/Commands).